-The Exige S may be the best overall car in the Lotus lineup.
+The Lotus Exige S may be the best overall car inthe company’s lineup.
 This is both great and terribly sad.

 The Exige name is synonymous with the road-going track car class, and it has the specs to back it up.
 Weighing in at just 2,592 pounds, the Lotus has a righteous, 345-horsepower supercharged V6 providing thrust, which translates into a very confident and precise machine.
 Previous generations were powered by a Toyota-sourced inline four, so they were even lighter at around 2,000 lbs.